speechd-el

 - User interface.
 This part makes Emacs speak or write to Braille display automatically.

-There are some other auxiliary components, look into speechd-el source code if
+There are some other auxiliary components, look into speechd-el source code if interested.

 - speechd-el uses message priorities for more effective speech and Braille output and input, Emacspeak doesn't have such a mechanism.